New York Property Tax Appeals — The Complete Guide

 💡 Nassau is the highest-volume residential appeal market in NY.
 The combination of high property values, a county-administered review system, and an established service-company industry produces the largest annual appeal volume in the state.
 Service companies in Nassau typically charge 40-50% contingency on first-year savings — higher than other NY counties due to the volume-based business model.

-Suffolk County · pop.
+Suffolk County (Long Island) · pop.
 1.53M · Long Island · ALTERNATE Grievance Day — May 19, 2026

 Population: ~1,530,000